 You should also consider disabling the webcam in your computer if you are not going to use it.
 Apart from the usual video chats via Skype and other tools, webcams are utterly useless when it comes to taking photos.

-If you do not rely on your laptop make video communication consider disabling the webcam completely.
-For Windows users, this can be done in Device Manager and in the BIOS setup.
+If you do not rely on your laptop for communication, consider disabling the webcam completely.
+For Windows users, this can be done in Device Manager or the BIOS setup page.

 6. Use Secure Passwords

 All computers and mobile devices in your household should be secured with passwords.
-In addition set your devices to request for passwords whenever they wake up from Sleep or Hibernation.
+In addition, set them to request for passwords whenever they wake up from Sleep or Hibernation.
 This may help against exploits which are targeted at idle devices.

-Also, secure passwords should be the ultimate solution if you have installed security cameras and network devices around your house.
+Also, secure passwords should be the ultimate solution if you have installed security cameras and network devices.

 8 character or longer password comprising upper and lower case letters, symbols and numbers should help dissuade would be hackers from exploiting your installation.
-Long passwords are harder for hackers to exploit.
+Long passwords are harder for hackers to guess.

-Improve overall home security by changing your passwords every once in a while and making sure they are well encrypted in your storage media.
+Improve overall home security by changing your passwords every once in a while and making sure they are well encrypted.

 You don’t want to be smoked out at the storage level.